Who Do You Want Your People To Become?

 Meets requirements of billet and additional duties.
 Aptitude, commitment, and competence meet expectations.
 Results maintain status quo.

-The middle grade 'D'reads:
+The middle grade “D” raises the bar:

 Consistently produces quality results while measurably improving unit performance.
 Habitually makes effective use of time and resources; improves billet procedures and products.
 Positive impact extends beyond billet expectations.